AfricTivistes/charter-portal/pages/embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

 14.33 Welcome remarks from Alban Biaussat, Senior Policy & Programme Manager for the European Union Delegation to the African Union;

-14.38 Welcome remarks from a representative of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GiZ) (tbc);
+14.38 Welcome remarks from a representative of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GiZ) (TBC);

-14.43 Remarks from Amb.
-Salah Hammad, AU’s African Governance Architecture-African Peace and Security Architecture (AGA-APSA);
+14.43 Remarks from a representative of the AU’s African Governance Architecture-African Peace and Security Architecture (AGA-APSA) (TBC);

 14.48 Presentation by the 4 successful organisations and Q&A: